Iztacalco: Transportation

-The borough has 53.8 km of primary roadway, 5.7% of Mexico City's total, with 6,082,261m2 of paved surface.
+The borough has 53.8 km of primary roadway, 5.7% of Mexico City's total, with 6,082,261 m^{2} of paved surface.
 Major thoroughfares include the Viaducto Río de la Piedad which borders the borough on the north going east-west and connecting to the Mexico City-Puebla highway.
 It is bordered on the east by the Anillo Periférico, with the Circuito Interior passing through the center.
 Near the old village of Iztacalco is Eje 3 Oriente and Calzada de la Viga.
 Other important roads include Eje 2, Eje 6 Sur, Eje 1 Oriente and Eje 5 Oriente.
 Four lines of the Metro pass through the borough: Line 9, Line 1, Line 4 and Line 8.
 Three of these lines meet at Metro Pantitlán, a major hub of the transport system and a major connecting point for busses heading east into the State of Mexico.
 There are four lines of the trolleybus and Metrobús Line 2 passes through as well.